Have you ever dreamed of traveling solo through China?

 When you get to China, you’ll see lots of young women wandering around in very high heels.
 Don’t try this yourself unless you’re as sure-footed as an acrobat in heels.

 China’s roads, pavements, and everything else are often uneven, covered with rocks and other debris, or made of a slippery type of rock or tile.
-So, unless you like tripping over, avoid shoes that are hard to walk in.
+So, try to avoid shoes that are hard to walk in.

 I remember taking a big fall in the middle of a street in Shanghai, where roadwork was going on in the middle of a busy intersection.
 I went straight down on my hands and knees, ripping up my hands and my nice jeans.